Kalkidanalemaye/stock-analysis/README.md

 2. To calculate the total daily volume in 2018 use loops, which is a process of iterating through a dataset repeatedly.

+Next, I looked at how DQ performed in 2018.
+And to measure this, calculate the yearly return for DQ.
+The yearly return is the percentage increase or decrease in price from the beginning of the year to the end of the year.

 # Challenge
 Created an analysis for the stock market for Steve to compare stocks and inform his parents which one is the best option.
 The analysis is refactored using 4 different loops in order to allow for multiple stock analysis.